-ICIEC is proud to announce the signing of several key partnerships to provide a framework for joint action in promoting climate action, green projects, extending training and capacity-building opportunities, and organizing joint seminars and workshops.
-These collaborations will enable us to better understand our shared challenges related to climate change mitigation efforts as well as help create a more sustainable future for all.
-We are confident that these initiatives will bring positive changes both locally and globally by providing access to resources that can help reduce emissions while also creating jobs through green investments.
+ICIEC signed several key partnerships to provide a framework for joint action in promoting climate action, green projects, extending training and capacity-building opportunities, and organizing joint seminars and workshops.
+These collaborations enabled us to better understand our shared challenges related to climate change mitigation efforts as well as help create a more sustainable future for all.
+We are confident that these initiatives brought positive changes both locally and globally by provided access to resources that can help reduce emissions while also creating jobs through green investments.